stephaniezou1/Acorn-Search-Engine/README.md

 ## Getting Started

-Clone this repository onto your local machine.
+Clone this repository onto your local machine

-Run `bundle install` to download all the necessary gems.
+Run `bundle install` to download all the necessary gems

-Run `rails db:migrate` to create the database.
+Run `rails db:migrate` to create the database

-Run `rails db:seed` to seed the database with some auto-generated data.
+Run `rails db:seed` to seed the database with data

-Run `rails s` to start the app!
+Run `rails s` to start the app

 ## Features